lintran-agilityio/nestjs/README.md

 ## Description

 The User social network is a RESTful API build by NestJs.
-It's building APIs for our fakeTwitter project we will have three main resource: User, Post, Comment.
-The project uses PostgreSQL as the database and TypeORM for database access and schema management.
+It's building APIs for our fakeTwitter project we will have three main resource: Auth, User, Post, Comment.
+The project uses PostgreSQL as the database and using TypeORM to manager database.

 - Trainee: Lin Tran(lin.tran@asnet.com.vn)
 - Supporter: Duy Tran (duytran@asnet.com.vn)